 - All capital investments are tax-deductible and easily trackable.
 One can always put a price on GE’s plane engines or a factory that produces a million bolts per month.
 This tangible nature helps people in analyzing the companies better and, in turn, made investing easy.
 Apart from these, investing in intangible assets was not a capital investment and will not be tax-deductible.
 This extra benefit nudged people towards investing more in capital-intensive works.

 The following are some disadvantages of capital intensive projects.

 - Facebook had multiple iterations before it released its first version of the world.
-This is because all the incremental improvements were easy – because the project was not capital intensive.
+It is because all the incremental improvements were easy – because the project was not capital intensive.
 In capital-intensive projects, the risk of loss is low, but the quantum of possible losses is extremely high.

 - If the company goes to fire sale, the losses will be high.
 The fire sale is when the company requires money for working capital and sells off the assets.
 As the company sets itself for a fire sale, its assets lose value so fast that only 30-35% of it will be realized.

 - The company cannot pivot easily.
 Most companies experiment with the nature of their products.
 Netflix pivoted from a CD-based business to a streaming service in a matter of a year.
 Whereas GE, which is an extremely capital-intensive company, took over 15 years to change its direction.
 Spending money on projects anchors you over in that domain and makes movement difficult.